edgewall/trac/UPGRADE.rst

 Customized Templates
 ~~~~~~~~~~~~~~~~~~~~

-Trac supports customization of its Genshi templates by placing copies
+Trac supports customization of its templates by placing copies of the
-of the templates in the `<env>/templates` folder of your
+templates in the `<env>/templates` folder of your `environment`_ or in
-`environment`_ or in a common location specified in the ` [inherit]
+a common location specified in the ` [inherit] templates_dir`_
-templates_dir`_ configuration setting.
-If you choose to do so, be
+configuration setting.
+If you choose to do so, be aware that you will
-aware that you will need to repeat your changes manually on a copy of
+need to repeat your changes manually on a copy of the new templates
-the new templates when you upgrade to a new release of Trac (even a
+when you upgrade to a new release of Trac (even a minor one), as the
-minor one), as the templates will likely evolve.
-So keep a diff
+templates will likely evolve.
+So keep a diff around.
-around.

 The preferred way to perform `TracInterfaceCustomization`_ is to write
-a custom plugin doing an appropriate `ITemplateStreamFilter`
+a custom plugin doing client-side JavaScript transformation of the
-transformation, as this is more robust in case of changes: we usually
+generated output, as this is more robust in case of changes: we
-won't modify element `id`s or change CSS `class`es, and if we have to
+usually won't modify element `id`s or change CSS `class`es, and if we
-do so, this will be documented in the `TracDev/ApiChanges`_ pages.
+have to do so, this will be documented in the `TracDev/ApiChanges`_
+pages.

 ZipImportError